JamesKindon/jkindon.github.io/_posts/2022-02-25-fslogix-synchronous-processing.md

 As mentioned, this is not new.
 I am typically involved in deployments where we leverage environment management tools rather than depend on Group Policy Preferences in an attempt to get logon times quick.
 When you do not have a large amount (or any) CSE’s in the use context, the difference between **Synchronous** and **Asynchronous** is not all that big.

-Working on a new engagement, the customer (hello) wanted to retain GPP for simplicity, this has proven an issue as we now have a significant logon tax that we do not want, off to WEM we go, which is great, but a same that it is a forced move.
+Working on a new engagement, the customer (hello) wanted to retain GPP for simplicity.
+This has proven an issue as we now have a significant logon tax that we do not want.
+Off to WEM we go, which is great, but a shame that it is a forced move.

 You will be feeling this if any of the following are true: